Michigan uses multiple options for High Scool Equivalency (HSE) testing, the GED®, TASC, and HiSET.

 Community bookstores and libraries can also supply all kinds of materials, and there are many locations near you where HSE preparation classes are offered, mostly at no cost at all.
 Another good alternative is offered through online prep courses.
 So show up at the exam well-prepared, pass the exam, and get your HSE test diploma.

-In fact, the new GED program is more than just a series of four tests.
+The GED program is more than just a series of four tests.
 Go to GED.com and you can create your own account with MyGED, an online portal to prepare and study for the GED exam, and here you can sign up and schedule your appointments to sit for the exam.
 It also allows you to see your test results and the program provides you with a lot of information about jobs options and college education.
 MyGED is highly flexible, convenient, and gives you the support you will need to pass the GED exam and hands you the tools to take control of your life and future.

 What is new